solid/authorization-panel/proposals/wac-ucr/uc-survey.md

 * +1 hindia:
 * dmitrizagidulin: This is out of scope for authorization.
 At best, it belongs in a wallet spec or implementation guide.
 * +3 bblfish: public [si] [ai]: this is very much a requirement on the server not the client.
 Without it we cannot secure privacy for the client across pods, as clients would constantly have to present for each remote resource every ID it has, even when none are valid.
+* +0 csarven: "minimal" is unclear.
+Client to present only one credential?
+Least "sensitive" - what criteria?
+Exact/Close match (schema) of what's allowed?
+Good UC to support.
+Not essential for [ap].
+I don't plan to implement it.

 ### Limit information disclosure through URI
 URL: https://solid.github.io/authorization-panel/wac-ucr/#uc-limituri